fauu/langmangler/README.md

 # langmangler

-> Create words in a fictional language by transforming words from a real language.
+> Create words in a fictional language by transforming words from a real language

 Langmangler takes a list of strings and transforms them according to a supplied list of simple rules.
 It was designed to produce passably consistent large sets of fictional names of people and places with the least amount of effort, leveraging existing data.